 Calling your clients will mean that you'll need to do some research because there's no way you can call tens or hundreds of people out of the blue.

 But if it's someone you've already built up rapport with, don't be afraid to reach out via phone; after all, this is a very personal thing and sometimes not everyone wants to communicate with you through another platform.
+Moreover, leveraging softphone benefits can be a smart tactic to ensure seamless and efficient communication.

 Phone calls are an underrated way to follow up with clients because you're demonstrating that there's no issue too little or small for you to talk about.